kairyou/SublimeSimpleSync/README.md

 ### Using Package Control

 Search for SublimeSimpleSync in Package Control and install it.
+Note: Please update to latest version and delete `/Packages/SublimeSimpleSync/SublimeSimpleSync.py` once.
+(You can't use the latest version until remove this file.
+The latest version has remove this file).

 ## Settings